top of page

 Born and based in Newcastle and the oldest of 6, Jacob Ridgeway spent part of his childhood in his mother’s hometown of Dubbo before the family relocated back to his father’s home area of Port Stephens.

-Award-winning singer/songwriter/performing artist and proud First Nations Worimi and Gamilaroi man, Jacob credits the influential dose of 90’s/00’s Country and Hip-Hop/RnB that his mum would sing to him to provide a soundtrack to his uniquely inspired sound and storytelling.
+Award-winning singer/songwriter/performing artist and proud Worimi and Gamilaroi man, Jacob credits the influential dose of '90s/00's Country and Hip-Hop/RnB that his mum would sing to him to provide a soundtrack to his uniquely inspired sound and storytelling.
 This soundtrack of life opened doors for Jacob's vocal versatility and writing as he began his steady rise as a performing artist.

-“I taped over my parent's wedding video to watch Rage when I was 3; Hustled burnt mixtapes out of my school bag in my free time for spending money; I was kicked out of my high school music class and didn’t think about singing let alone a career in music for another 10 years.
-I didn’t want to be that small-town shoulda', woulda', coulda' pub yarn.
-My late teens to early 20’s had some intense moments that really tested me mentally.
-I finally felt empowered enough to leave everything I had ever known to become everything I have ever wanted to be.”
+"I taped over my parent's wedding video to watch Rage when I was 3; Hustled burnt mixtapes out of my school bag in my free time for spending money; I was kicked out of my high school music class and didn't think about singing let alone a career in music for another ten years.
+I didn't want to be that small-town shoulda', woulda', coulda' pub yarn.
+I finally felt empowered enough to leave everything I had ever known to become everything I wanted to be."

 Jacob’s breakout performance came in 2014 when he was selected to sing “My Island Home” with the backing of the QPAC Choir and William Barton for the climax of the G20 Summit opening.